Uses of English verb forms: Simple future

-For more examples see will and shall in the article on modal verbs, and the article shall and will.

 Future progressive

 The future progressive or future continuous combines progressive aspect with future time reference; it is formed with the auxiliary will (or shall in the first person; see shall and will), the bare infinitive be, and the present participle of the main verb.
 It is used mainly to indicate that an event will be in progress at a particular point in the future:

 This time tomorrow I will be taking my driving test.

 I imagine we will already be eating when you arrive.